Simple living: Environmentalism

 Environmentalism is inspired by simple living, as harmony with nature is intrinsically dependent on a simple lifestyle.
 For example, Green parties often advocate simple living as a consequence of their "four pillars" or the "Ten Key Values" of the Green Party of the United States.
 This includes, in policy terms, their rejection of genetic engineering and nuclear power and other technologies they consider to be hazardous.
 The Greens' support for simplicity is based on the reduction in natural resource usage and environmental impact.
-This concept is expressed in Ernest Callenbach's "green triangle" of ecology, frugality and health.
+This concept is expressed in Ernest Callenbach's "green triangle" of ecology, frugality, and health.

-Many with similar views avoid involvement even with green politics as compromising simplicity, however, and advocate forms of green anarchism that attempt to implement these principles at a smaller scale, e.g. the ecovillage.
-Deep ecology, a belief that the world does not exist as a resource to be freely exploited by humans, proposes wilderness preservation, human population control and simple living.
+Some avoid involvement even with green politics as compromising simplicity, however, and instead advocate forms of green anarchism that attempt to implement these principles at a smaller scale, e.g. the ecovillage.
+Deep ecology, a belief that the world does not exist as a resource to be freely exploited by humans, proposes wilderness preservation, human population control, and simple living.

-Anti-war

-The alleged relationship between economic growth and war, when fought for control and exploitation of natural and human resources, is considered a good reason for promoting a simple living lifestyle.
-Avoiding the perpetuation of the resource curse is a similar objective of many simple living adherents.

-Opposition to war has led peace activists, such as Ammon Hennacy and Ellen Thomas, to a form of tax resistance in which they reduce their income below the tax threshold by taking up a simple living lifestyle.
-These individuals believe that their government is engaged in immoral, unethical or destructive activities such as war, and paying taxes inevitably funds these activities.
+Minimalist lifestyles may contribute to reduced carbon emissions, although further research is needed to quantify their impact.

 Arts

-The term Bohemianism has been used to describe a long tradition of both voluntary and involuntary poverty by artists who devote their time to artistic endeavors rather than paid labor.
-The phase Bohemianism was coined by the French bourgeoisie as a way to describe the "non-conformists" of society.
-Generally, Bohemians appeared to express their unorthodoxy through simplistic art; this behavior was notably seen by Amedeo Modigliani.
-Amedeo Modigliani was known for his paintings and sculptures depicting nudity in a provocative yet unambiguous interpretation.
-Later, this form of minimalistic art transcended in many countries, inspiring "rebel" artistic movements into the 20th century.
+The term "bohemianism" describes a tradition of both voluntary and involuntary poverty by artists who devote their time to artistic endeavors rather than paid labor.
+The term was coined by the French bourgeoisie as a way to describe social non-conformists.
+Bohemians sometimes also expressed their unorthodoxy through simplistic art, for instance in the case of Amedeo Modigliani.
+Minimalistic art inspired "rebel" artistic movements into the 20th century.

-In May 2014, a story on NPR suggested that positive attitudes towards living in poverty for the sake of art are becoming less common among young American artists, and quoted one recent graduate of the Rhode Island School of Design as saying "her classmates showed little interest in living in garrets and eating ramen noodles."
+Positive attitudes towards living in poverty for the sake of art are becoming less common among young American artists.
+One recent graduate of the Rhode Island School of Design said "her classmates showed little interest in living in garrets and eating ramen noodles."